 Over the past two decades, Ben has solidified his reputation as a strong voice for artist empowerment and musician’s rights.
 In 2001 he served as an advisor to the Doris Duke Foundation, helping to establish Chamber Music America’s New Works – Creation and Presentation program.
 He has served as a panelist and featured speaker at conferences led by the International Association of Jazz Educators, Chamber Music America, the Association of Performing Arts Presenters, JazzTimes, the Doris Duke Foundation, the NY State Arts Presenters, the JazzConnect conference, and the Jazz Composers Collective (see below).

-Ben currently serves as President of the Board of the New York chapter of the Recording Academy.
-Since being elected to the board in 2011, he has also chaired the Advocacy Committee and served two terms as Vice President and acted as an alternate National Trustee.
+Ben served two terms as President of the Board of the New York chapter of the Recording Academy, and currently chairs the Advocacy Committee.
+He has also served two terms as Vice President and acted as an alternate National Trustee.
 He has met with state and federal Senators and Representatives on subjects ranging from intellectual property rights, to technology and arts funding.
 In June 2012, Ben testified before the House Committee on Energy and Commerce in support of performing rights.
 His testimony was reported on by the BBC (here), Billboard (here, and here), Bloomberg and the New York Times (here) among many other national and international news outlets.
 In 2015, Ben organized and moderated the first ever Grammy Town Hall in NYC, which featured an expert panel and keynote address by legendary producer Tony Visconti.
 He has appeared on radio programs produced by WBGO and WNYC where he has discussed issues relating to music piracy and intellectual property rights and is an active member of the NY state coalition NY is Music.